Arnold Strongman Classic

 The Arnold Strongman Classic is an annual strongman competition featuring strength athletes from all over the world, determining who is the Strongest Man in the world.
 Jointly created by Arnold Schwarzenegger, Jim Lorimer and Terry Todd in 2002, it is a prominent offshoot of the Arnold Sports Festival which takes place annually in Columbus, Ohio, USA.

 Widely regarded as the heaviest and the most difficult strongman competition in the world the Arnold Strongman Classic has been won by only 9 men in history.
-Among them, the Lithuanian Žydrūnas Savickas has won it 8 times, while the American Brian Shaw, the Icelander Hafþór Júlíus Björnsson and the Canadian Mitchell Hooper have won it 3 times each.
+Among them, the Lithuanian Žydrūnas Savickas has won it 8 times, while the Canadian Mitchell Hooper has won it 4 times.
+The American Brian Shaw, and Icelander Hafþór Júlíus Björnsson have won it 3 times each.
 Three of the past champions: American Mark Henry, Hafþór Júlíus Björnsson and Brian Shaw have been inducted into the International Sports Hall of Fame.

 History

 The competition (which has been also referred to as 'Arnold's Strength Summit' and 'Arnold's Strongest Man' in the past) is one of the many offshoots of the Arnold festival.
 The Arnold Sports Festival, founded in 1989 as the Arnold Classic and named after Arnold Schwarzenegger, was originally a bodybuilding contest only.
 However, the event expanded to include other sports and events, one of which was Strongman, introduced in 2002.

 It was specifically designed by Terry Todd at the request of Schwarzenegger to select the actual strongest strongman based on straightforward tests of brute strength.
 The inaugural head judge was David P. Webster.